tapdata/tapdata-docs/docs/user-guide/data-pipeline/data-development/create-task.md

       * **Advanced Settings**

         * **DDL Sync Configuration**
           Choose whether to enable **DDL Event Collection**.
-Once this option is enabled, Tapdata will automatically collect the selected source DDL events (such as adding fields).
+Once this option is enabled, TapData will automatically collect the selected source DDL events (such as adding fields).
 If the target end supports DDL input, DDL statement synchronization can be achieved.

         * **Incremental Synchronization Method** Choose between **Log CDC** and **Polling**.
 If you select **Polling**, you need to specify the polling field, interval, and number of rows to be read each time.